jmoratilla/devops-challenge/doc/adr/0003-doc-about-platform.md

 - Kubernetes
 - Openshift

+Also I think it could be possible to consider other solutions, like:

+- AWS ECS
+- AWS EKS
+- Google GKS
+- Azure AKS

 All of them are good options for managing microservices architectures, but it depends on the perspective.
 As SRE, I want to keep things under control, so I'm going to use something I can create from scratch.
-So I will discard Heroku now.
+So I will discard Heroku now and all the managed solutions (*KS and AWS ECS).

 Cloud Foundry is really a good idea from the developer point of view, as the only thing she has to do is just focus on development.
 Cloud Foundry